 Top System Installation

 Both ADT and SimpliSafe were pretty easy to install, but SimpliSafe wins simply by avoiding a complicated camera and deadbolt situation.
+Also, I love that they give you the option to leave it to the professionals.
 So far, it’s one to zero, SimpliSafe, but we’re just at the beginning.
 Truly, it’s anyone’s game!

-If you’re reading this, it’s probably because you’re okay with having 24/7 professional monitoring.
-But what exactly does that mean?
+What exactly does professional monitoring mean?
 Well, it means that in addition to monitoring your system on your app, you’ll have a team of people monitoring your home’s security 24 hours a day, seven days a week.
 They’ll be alerted the second any of your alarms go off, and can check in with you and your home to verify an emergency.
 If need be, they can even contact emergency services for you, whether that’s the fire department, the police, or your local hospital.
 Whatever the situation is, it’s professional monitoring that will make sure it gets dealt with, and fast!

 ADT vs. SimpliSafe Monitoring Options